Middlesbrough sack manager Wilder

 Middlesbrough have sacked manager Chris Wilder, with the club 22nd in the Championship.

-Boro have won only two of their 11 league games this season, with Wilder's last game being a 1-0 defeat at bottom club Coventry City on Saturday.
+Boro have won only two of their 11 league games this season, with Wilder's last match being a 1-0 defeat at bottom club Coventry City on Saturday.

 Wilder, 55, had only been in charge for 11 months after replacing Neil Warnock.